kiaito/Banking-App/README.md

 ### The Admin will be able to:
 - Login
-- View all customers
-- View all accounts
+- View all customers and accounts
-_ Create any account
+_ Create delete and update any accounts
-- Delete any account
+- Create delete and update any customers